Bayesian dictionary learning estimation of cell membrane permeability from surface pH data: Bayesian dictionary learning

 In the application of interest here, the atoms and the data are nonnegative vectors, since they consist of time series of pH measurements; furthermore, it is known \cite{Somersalo2012,Modello,Filtro,sensor} that in the standard experiment in which the $\COtwo$ concentration in the exterior domain is increased above the corresponding concentration inside the cell, the pH value never falls below the reference value ${\rm pH}_0$ corresponding to the initial equilibrium, which in the current simulation is ${\rm pH}_0 = 7.5$, temporarily rising above it and subsequently decreasing towards it as the system returns to equilibrium.
 In line with this observation, the equilibrium value is subtracted from the quantized measurements $y_j^{(q)}$, and the data used in our computations, defined as a vector

 has all components nonnegative.
 To respect the non-negativity, for each subdictionary we compute a corresponding NMF of the form

 the inequalities being understood component-wise.
 The columns of the matrix $\mW^{(i)}$, sometimes referred to as feature vectors, can be interpreted as a summary of the atoms of $\mD^{(i)}$, thus $\mW^{(i)}$ can be thought of as a compressed version of $\mD^{(i)}$.
+In the current application, we compute the NMF using an iterated nonnegative least squares algorithm with sparsity constraints for the matrix $\mH^{(i)}$ as discussed in more detail later.

 In general, the approximation (\ref{NMF}) is inexact, and to model the discrepancy, we write